-The awards must be used as a contribution towards travel and other expenses incurred by a research student or students in a training activity in Europe or the United States which contributes to their research education.
+The PGR studentship must be used as a contribution towards travel and other expenses incurred by a research student in a training activity in Europe or the United States which contributes to their research education.
 This might include attendance at a conference or course, a visit to a research establishment, university or industry in connection with his/her research.
+This can include online conference fees.

 Applicants are required to complete the Mackie Travelling Studentship in Mechanical Engineering Application Form by 5.00 pm on the last working day of June each year.

-A minimum of three members of the School Research Committee will review and rank applications based on information contained in the four main question areas of the application form.
+Three senior members of academic staff will review and rank applications based on information contained in the four main question areas of the application form.
 The answer to each of the relevant questions will be scored out of 10 and weighted respectively in accordance with information in the application form.